-Hike uses product (Stock-Keeping Unit) as a unique identifier for your products.
-This is a standard practice for most leading accounting, POS and eCommerce platforms for retail industry.
+Hike uses the product (Stock-Keeping Unit) as a unique identifier for your products.
+This is standard practice for most leading accounting, POS and eCommerce platforms for the retail industry.
 However, some eCommerce applications do allow to create products without SKUs.
 To solve this discrepancy Hike lets you choose one of the following two options:

 Selecting this option will trigger Hike to automatically create SKU numbers for products that are being added, but do not have an existing SKU.